Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### 1.6.0

 * Added new tab "Settings", for now primarily for toggling homebrew options.
+* Sheet default settings for everything in the settings page.
 * Luck save can now be added in settings.
 * Option to play with 1st Edition skills if you prefer those.
 * Also option to add your own skills in addition/instead.
 * Autofilling the "Next level xp" (with options).
 * Toggleable custom counters for whatever you heart desires.
+* Option to remove psionics completely.
 * Fixed formatting of an NPC stat block.
 * Changed the header toggles to work slightly better/faster.
 * You can now enter arbitrary dice rolls for shock damage!